 Michigan Sea Grant

-Clinton River Watershed
+Restoring Natural Flows in the Clinton River Watershed

 This project will evaluate ecologically and economically sound approaches to managing the Clinton River.
 Researchers will utilize stakeholder input, a variety of existing data sources, and hydrologic and economic models to assess the causes, consequences and possible solutions for the current flow regime.
 The project will evaluate the impact of existing and potential river regulation policies on:

 - water quality

 - recreational opportunities in and along the rive

 - taxes, wages and business income

 - the influence of lake level control on adjoining lakes